 Agadir compared to Essaouira

 Should I visit Agadir or Essaouira?
-Which is better?
+Which is better for travel in 2025?

 When it comes to choosing between the Moroccan beach destinations of Essaouira and Agadir, neither is "better" than the other, it really comes down to what type of experience you're after.
 If the primary goal of your Moroccan beach vacation is to relax in the sun, enjoy a cocktail by the hotel pool and perhaps the occasional stroll along the beach, then Agadir is likely the better fit.